Trump taking 'serious look' at policy options on Amazon

 Aboard Air Force One: U.S. President Donald Trump said on Thursday he would take a serious look at policies to address what he says are the unfair business advantages of online retailer Amazon.com Inc

-Speaking to reporters while traveling back to Washington from West Virginia on Air Force One, he accused Amazon of not operating on a level playing field and not paying enough sales tax.
+Speaking to reporters while travelling back to Washington from West Virginia on Air Force One, he accused Amazon of not operating on a level playing field and not paying enough sales tax.

 Asked if he wanted to make policy changes related to the company, Trump said: "We’re going to take a very serious look at that."